 - the vehicle is not moving for 2 minutes while on the route;

 The following interactive dashboard presents an intelligent visualization of IoT data that you can easily integrate into your IoT solution.
 See more details here.

 Fleet tracking dashboard

-The live dashboard displays real-time bus location, speed and fuel level collected using ThingsBoard MQTT API.
+The live Fleet Tracking dashboard displays real-time data from several tracking sensors collected using ThingsBoard MQTT API.
 Collected data is processed via the rule engine to raise alarms on certain thresholds.
 You may export the dashboard from our live demo server and import it to your ThingsBoard instance.

 Of course, you may extend the list of alarms and completely customize the dashboard.
 You may export the dashboard from our live demo server and import it to your ThingsBoard instance.
 You may edit the route area widget and enable configuration of the route area for your local copy of the dashboard.

 ThingsBoard supports high-availability deployments on cloud and on-premises data centers using K8S or bare-metal deployments.
 Platform components are horizontally scalable.
 ThingsBoard has production deployments supporting more then 18 000 vehicles and 500 000 devices connected.

 Connect devices directly to the platform via the following built-in protocols: HTTP, CoAP, MQTT, LwM2M, and SNMP.
 Connect devices in your local network to the cloud using ThingsBoard Gateway via Modbus, BLE, BACnet, OPC-UA, and other protocols.